-Why Do My Hips Hurt: Common Causes and Treatments
+Why Do My Hips Hurt?: Preventing Hip Pain and Treatment Options

-If you’re asking yourself, “Why do my hips hurt?”, you’re not alone.
-The hip joint is the largest ball and socket joint in the human body and since we humans get around with our legs, the hip joints see their fair share of activity.
-The hip joints are dependably durable, though as we age, the wear and tear of time can leave us dealing with uncomfortable hip pain.
+If you’re experiencing hip pain, you’re not alone.
+The hip joint is the largest ball and socket joint in the human body and since we humans get around with our legs, they see their fair share of activity.
+These joints are dependably durable, though as we age, the wear and tear of time can leave us dealing with uncomfortable pain.

 The Hip Joint